Is Culinary School a Waste of Money?

 There is plenty to learn in a professional kitchen.
 But when you learn your trade on the job, you only learn what is necessary to execute that kitchen’s menu.
 For example, why would the sous chef take the time to teach you about a technique that isn’t necessary to do your job?

-For this reason, on-the-job training, while valuable to your specific role, can possibly be limited if you’re interested in becoming a well-rounded cook or chef.
+For this reason, on-the-job training, while valuable to your specific role, may be limited if you’re interested in becoming a well-rounded cook or chef.

-In culinary school, on the other hand, students may explore a wider variety of skills, including world cuisines, advanced cooking techniques, and strategies for sustainability.
+In culinary school, on the other hand, students are encouraged to explore a comprehensive variety of skills, including world cuisines, advanced cooking techniques, and strategies for sustainability.

-3. Formal Education May Help Grads Start Their Careers with Good Habits
+3. Formal Education May Help Culinary Grads Start Their Careers with Good Habits

 When you enter a restaurant kitchen without a base of culinary knowledge, you risk picking up bad habits that can hinder your future growth.
 If a more experienced cook tells you something is “good enough,” you’re likely to believe them!
 But if you know that their cleaning method isn’t actually sanitizing that surface, you can avoid making a costly—and potentially dangerous—mistake.